Spin flip statistics and Spin wave interference patterns in Ising ferromagnetic films: A Monte Carlo study

 The propagation of plane spin wave is obevserved \cite{wikipedia,youtube} and dynamic phase transition is found\cite{phys} in Ising ferromagnetic film driven by plane propagating magnetic wave.
 Recently the propagation of spin clusters and existence of various dynamic phases are observed \cite{rfim} in random field Ising ferromagnet.
 In normal ferromagnet, the propagation of circular spin waves are observed \cite{spw} in Ising ferromagnet and multiple nonequilibrium phase transitions are found.
 The importance of all these studies mentioned above are not merely pedagogical.
 Recent experiments \cite{expt} on Permalloy (50 nm thick) excited by ultrashort (150 fs) laser pulse gives rise to the propagation of circular spin waves.

 The question naturally arises in mind, what will happen if two coherent spin waves interfere ?
 Can one study the interference pattern in this case using the tools of statistical mechanics?
-Being motivated by this idea the high field spin wave interference pattern is studied and reported in this letter.
-The letter is organised as follows: the Model and the Monte Carlo simulation method are described in section II, the numerical results are presented in section III, the letter ends with a summary in section IV.
+Being motivated by this idea the high field spin wave interference pattern, in driven Ising ferromagnetic film, is studied and reported in this paper.
+The paper is organised as follows: the Model and the Monte Carlo simulation method are described in section II, the numerical results are presented in section III, the letter ends with a summary in section IV.
 1cm